suhasaggarwal/okta-java-spring-sso-example/README.md

 This will get a copy of the project installed locally.
 Before the projects apps will run, however, you need to create an OIDC application in Okta and configure the client and server to use it.

-Note: the linked tutorial demonstrates how to configure two instances of a client application and a resource server running on a custom Okta authorization server.
+Note: the tutorial linked to at the top of the README demonstrates how to configure two instances of a client application and a resource server running on a custom Okta authorization server.
 If you would like to see how that is accomplished, please refer to the tutorial.
 In this README, the instructions demonstrate how to get a single client and the resource server running using the default Okta authorization server.

 ### Create an OIDC Server Application in Okta